lpmi-13/current-projects/README.md

 - this could be done _without_ Auth0 necessarily, but their docs are super nice, so would be easy to get to grips with, and hopefully help cement some concepts.
 - a backend integration that deals with Auth0 something something...

-## 205) remotehack global view
-- would be cool if every last Saturday of the month we have a global map of everywhere doing a remotehack
-- use cloudflare workers and Edge sqlite database to set state for which countries are having remotehacks
-- either put a link on remotehack.space or some other domain (eg. remotehack.global or something)

 ## 207) I do, we do, you do
 - for a very simple activity (maybe curling an endpoint or something), generate code that doesn't work, and get an automated system (chatGPT maybe?) to fix it.